-Delicious, flaky, layers of butter and pastry in loaf form.
-If you love croissants you’ll love our croissant bread!
-Not only is it quicker to make than traditional croissants, it’s easier, too!
+Delicious, flaky layers of butter and pastry in loaf form.
+If you love croissants, you'll love croissant bread!

-You might also like our lemon raspberry turnovers, homemade croissants or old fashioned cherry turnovers!
+You might also like my lemon raspberry turnovers, homemade croissants, or old fashioned cherry turnovers!

-Flaky, buttery, and full of yummy layers—everything you’d expect from a croissant.
-What I love about croissant bread is that it doesn’t take all day to make.
-If you’ve made croissants you know what I’m talking about.
-It’s a 12 hour process.
+- Same ingredients as croissants.
 I used the SAME recipe that we use for our homemade croissants and altered it to create a loaf instead!
-It uses half the amount of butter, and because you don’t chill it all day it will have less layers than a traditional croissant, but the flavor is there.
+It uses half the butter, and because you don’t chill it all day, it will have fewer layers than a traditional croissant, but the flavor is still there.
 Trust me.

 Ingredients